rubyaustralia/rubyconfau-2014-cfp/use_case_drive_development/README.md

-# The Boundary Between Your Code and the Web
+# Application Architecture: Boundaries, Object Rules & Patterns

 This talk is about something important in the community.
-Everyday more and more people come to ruby through rails.
-Then they start to build to their application _in_ rails and not outside of rails.
-This is a huge problem in our community as we don't seem to respect the boundary between frameworks and our code.
+The ruby community is missing something fundamentally important.
+We don't know how to architect applications.
+We've grown accustomed to using frameworks for everything and we've lost our way.
+We no longer talk about making applications, we speak about applications build _in_ frameworks.
+Example: oh hey man, did you hear NewApp123 is built _in_ rails?
+I take offense to that.
+The application is not built in rails, it's built in _ruby_ than rails is _used_ to put it online.
+This mentality is prevalent in the community.
+It's damaging and encourages technical debt.

 My talk is about providing a new architecture based on solid OOP principles such as the boundary between objects, SRP, proper logic less views, application patterns, and good testing principles.

-The talk is based on an upcoming paper on this same topic.
-I've done workshops on this already.
-The clients are very receptive to the approach.
-I've also implemented this on www.radiumcrm.com as well as transforming the architecture of currently entrenched rails applications.
+All of this in name of changing the way we write and maintain applications.

 The talk follows this format: